0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ### PUT

-**What it does**: Send data to the server to update an pre-existing resource
+**What it does**: Send data to the server to update a pre-existing resource

 **Successful response**: 200 OK